Witches Flying Oil

 Almond oil has been infused with the following –

-Added to each bottle is a drop of rosewood essential oil and leaves of wormwood and yarrow
+Added to each bottle is 5 drops of rosewood essential oil and leaves of wormwood and rue

 Read these ingredients carefully before making your purchase